First voyage of James Cook: Initial contacts with Māori

 Cook reached New Zealand on 6 October 1769, leading only the second group of Europeans known to do so (after Abel Tasman over a century earlier, in 1642).
 Cook and a landing party arrived onshore on 7 October at Poverty Bay in the north-east of the North Island.
 Over the first two days of arriving onshore, the first encounters with Māori resulted in the death of four or five locals.
 Three more Māori were killed in an encounter farther south off Cape Kidnappers on 15 October.
 Cook's journal entries reflect regret as he had failed his instructions to avoid hostilities with the Indigenous people of any nations encountered.
 Further encounters with Māori at Anaura Bay and Tolaga Bay were more peaceful, with Tupaia (who understood the Māori language) playing an important role as interpreter and mediator between the parties.
-The Māori traded freely with the Europeans and allowed them to gather water, wild celery and scurvy grass.
+The Māori traded freely with the British and allowed them to gather water, wild celery and scurvy grass.

 Mercury Bay

-Sailing north, the Endeavor next anchored at Mercury Bay where Cook observed the transit of Mercury on 9 November.
+Sailing north, Endeavour next anchored at Mercury Bay where Cook observed the transit of Mercury on 9 November.
 Relations with the Māori were generally peaceful, although one local was killed in a trading dispute.
-This was the last recorded death of a Māori at the hands of Cook’s crew.
-After raising the flag and formally claiming possession of Mercury Bay for Great Britain, Cook sailed the Endeavour out of the bay on 15 November.
+This was the last recorded death of a Māori at the hands of Cook's crew.
+After raising the flag and formally claiming possession of Mercury Bay for Great Britain, Cook sailed Endeavour out of the bay on 15 November.

 Circumnavigation of the North Island

-Continuing north, Cook anchored at Bream Head and then the Bay of Islands, before rounding North Cape in the face of strong gales, narrowly missing an encounter with Surville’s French expedition in the St Jean Baptiste, which was rounding the cape at the same time in the opposite direction.
+Continuing north, Cook anchored at Bream Head and then the Bay of Islands, before rounding North Cape in the face of strong gales, narrowly missing an encounter with Surville's French expedition in the St Jean Baptiste, which was rounding the cape at the same time in the opposite direction.
 On 6 January 1770, the gales abated and Cook was able to make good progress down the west coast of the North Island without landing onshore.
-By mid-January, Cook arrived in Queen Charlotte Sound, on the north coast of New Zealand’s South Island, a location he would favour in his second and third voyages.
+By mid-January, Cook arrived in Queen Charlotte Sound, on the north coast of New Zealand's South Island, a location he would favour in his second and third voyages.

 Cook led an excursion to nearby Arapawa Island on 22 January, where he climbed Kaitapeha Peak and saw the strait (which he named Cook Strait) separating the North Island of New Zealand from the South Island.
 The existence of the strait proved that the North Island was not part of the supposed southern continent.

 On 31 January, Cook claimed possession of Queen Charlotte Sound "and the adjacent lands" in the name of King George III.
 This was the last time Cook would claim possession of any part of New Zealand on behalf of Great Britain.
 The Endeavour sailed out of the sound on 5 February, and passing through Cook Strait, turned north, allowing Cook to chart the coast from Cape Palliser to Cape Turnagain.
 This completed the circumnavigation of the North island.